JoeKarlsson/data-structures/README.md

 ### TODO:
 - Floyd-Warshall
 - Traveling Salesman
-- bloom filter
 - k-way merge
-- Matching users to servers, using Gayle-Shapely Algorithm for Stable Marriage problem -This is a beautiful algorithm for fair matching.
+- Matching users to servers, using Gayle-Shapely Algorithm for Stable Marriage problem
+  - This is a beautiful algorithm for fair matching.
 Simple, elegant and effective.
 In its core form, it’s also straightforward to implement.
 Has numerous applications.
 See: Stable marriage problem - Wikipedia
 - A toy implementation of Viterbi algorithm
   - Ubiquitous in cell phone technology, and many other applications, Viterbi algorithm is a Dynamic Programming based algorithm that finds the most likely sequence of states.
-See this toy implementation: http://homepages.ulb.ac.be/~dgon...
 - Music Search using Fast Fourier Transforms (FFT)
   - Music recognition is done by converting it into frequency domain using FFT.
 FFT has implementations in number of languages.
 See this article for a great start: Shazam It!
 Music Recognition Algorithms, Fingerprinting, and Processing.
 - Implement RSA algorithm